PaulEmm43/PaulEmmsRepo/MD_&_HTML.md

 Quoting code

 You can call out code or a command within a sentence with single backticks.
 The text within the backticks will not be formatted.
+The backtick is ASCII 0x60.

 Use `git status` to list all new or modified files that haven't yet been committed.